slyjeff/JurassicParkWebService/JurassicParkWebService/ReadMe.txt

 --------------------

 TODO: Handle Assigning/removing Dinosaures to/from cages
-TODO: Handle listing Dinosaures in a cage
+TODO: Handle listing Dinosaurs in a cage
-TODO: Handle listing Dinosaures by species

 --------------------